Finishes To World Class Antiquity Standards

 Natural Hard & Exotic Woods and Over 400 Custom Stain Colors to Choose From or Custom Match

-Designers/customers may also choose from over four hundred designer stain colors from the Behr paint chart.
-Customers may select items with a matte, satin, semi-gloss, wax, french polish or many exterior finishes, or conversely order barn wood appearances, raised grain, weathered, old Spanish, or saw tooth textured finishes.
+Designers/customers may also choose from over four hundred designer stain colors from the Behr paint color chart or custom samples we provide.
+Customers may select items with a matte, satin, semi-gloss, wax, french polish or many exterior or interior finishes, or conversely order barn wood appearances, raised grain, weathered, old Spanish, or saw tooth textured finishes.
 All our exclusive finishes are environmentally safe, non-toxic, and are applied by hand then rubbed to perfection the "Old Fashioned Way".
-Additionally, customers have the option to custom computer match a color to a sample from any source or material, at no extra charge.
+Additionally, customers have the option to custom match a color to a sample from any source or material, usually with in the original budget or a reasonable up charge if process chosen is at additional labor and material expense.
 We will send you finish samples for final approval prior to the completion of an order.
-Multi color finishes, french polish etc. require additional steps, and are offered at an additional charge.
+Multi color finishes, french polish etc. and some other processes that are available require additional steps, and are offered at an additional charge.

 Learn more about our - Hand Rubbed Wood Finish Procedure